chelosky/Ranma-Latino-Ionic/README.md

 The main idea is to be able to see and download all the episodes, movies and ovas directly trough your phone.

-***This project is intended for learning purposes only and is not affiliated with Google in any way***.
+***This project is intended for learning purposes only and is not associated in any way with the people in the images, nor with any organization affiliated with them.***.

 ---